Logic and rationality: Illogical thinking and irrational processes

 Illogicality in terms of thinking processes are, as defined by researchers such as Aaron T. Beck, cognitive distortions that cause abnormal functioning.
 The state of depression often feeds off of illogical thinking and results in victims being mired in self-defeating conclusions.
-Patients seeking psychological help may suffer from problems of over-generalization, becoming mired in general, negative conclusions on the basis of essentially insignificant life events.
+Patients seeking psychological help may suffer from problems of overgeneralization, becoming mired in general, negative conclusions on the basis of essentially insignificant life events.
 Cognitive behavioral therapy can assist individuals in recognizing their own habits of faulty logic and slanted interpretations of past experiences.

 On the other hand, depression in the sense of "Weltschmerz" in its non-aesthetically realistic and non-positivistic nature is intrinsically logical and rational.
 Some philosophers assert that the question of value of life has not been answered in psychologically pleasing way without embracing circular reasoning fallacy.

 In the socio-political context, the ability to amalgamate disparate, conflicting interests and passions into an illogical synthesis has been labeled as a possible strength, albeit one with concurrent weaknesses, by literary publications such as Blackwood's Magazine:

 It is difficult not to connect together these two very characteristic ideas of illogicalness and permanence.
 Not that illogicalness is itself a virtue, but the illogicalness of which we speak is not simply bad reasoning.
 It means here only that more than one principle is found to assert itself in... social work.
 But these principles are fused into a higher unity.
 The illogicalness is not the cause of the permanence, but rather both are joint products of a common cause—respect, namely, for the living forces which exist in human nature.